ShivamGite777/Cybersecurity-Notes/Pre-Security/WebWorks/DNS.md

 ## 5. AUTHORITATIVE DNS SERVER

-The Authoritative DNS Server is responsible for storing the DNS records for the domain. www.cats.com = 1.2.3.4It contains the actual DNS records and returns the requested record (IP address, MX record, etc.).
+The Authoritative DNS Server is responsible for storing the DNS records for the domain. www.cats.com = 1.2.3.4 It contains the actual DNS records and returns the requested record (IP address, MX record, etc.).
 # Recursive DNS asks:

 What is the IP of www.cats.com?